gisaia/-ARLAS-stack-ais-tutorial/README.md

 To do so we need to create a histogram.
 ARLAS proposes to organise all the histograms and other widgets in an analytics board.

 We can split the analytics board into tabs.
-Let's create a tab called 'Tracking' where will add our Speed distribution histogram
+Let's create a tab called 'Tracking' where will add our Heading distribution histogram
 <p align="center">
     <img src="./images/24_ais_tracking_tab.png" width="70%">
 </p>